sbikelly/fuep_api/PROPOSAL.md

 8. **Reconciliation**: Queues job to reconcile and send receipt
 9. **Final Validation**: Worker validates payment with provider's verify API
 10. **Process Completion**: Updates Application status or triggers downstream processes

+#### Payment Access

+- Acceptance fee can only be paid if candidate's Post-utme fee=paid/success and admission status/decision=admitted
+- School Fee and only be paid if candidate's Post-utme fee=paid/success, admission status/decision=admitted and acceptance fee=paid/success

 #### Resilience & UX Improvements